sukhik/mood/pages/about.md

 ##### The Truth About Home

 The last and largest thing is coming to terms with what has happened in my family.
 What has happened to me.
 That's all I have to say.
-It's all I can can and remain karmically clear In two years, I want to have gone through enough with myself that they don't matter and the rest of my past just doesn't matter anymore.
+It's all I can say and remain karmically clear.
+In two years, I want to have gone through enough with myself that they don't matter and the rest of my past just doesn't matter anymore.